NetDevNotes/Ansible-Cisco-Show-Run/README.md

-# Ansible Pefroming a Show Run on a Cisco Switch :musical_keyboard:
+# Ansible Pefroming a Show Run on a Cisco Switch

 * This play performs a `show run` on a cisco switch and outputs the config to a text file.
 * The inventory file uses groups-of-groups but we are only interested in the switch in this play.
 * The inventrory file uses group vars to define key value pairs for passing through the username and password.
 * The playbook uses the `ios_command` Ansible module.
-* The password var is in clear text!
+* The password var is in clear text atm!

 # How did I create this play?